JimDesu/basis-lang/spec.md

 The umbrella rule: fexprs travel exclusively *down-stack* from `D` — passed as arguments to callees, captured implicitly by sub-fexprs, transitively reached from `D`'s state — and never up-stack.
 Every constructional surface that could let a fexpr escape `D` is structurally excluded by the seven fexpr restrictions of §8.13.
 Specifically:

-- **Lambdas cannot capture fexpr-typed slots** (Restriction E of §8.13).
-Lambdas may outlive their construction frame through ceiling-flattening of reference captures; admitting a fexpr capture would create a lambda value that could outlive its captured fexpr's `D`.
-The lambda capture mechanism does not currently propagate fexpr-relevance taint, so the exclusion is structural.
+- **Lambdas cannot capture fexpr-typed slots** — Restriction E of §8.13.
-- **Pointers to fexpr-typed slots are forbidden** (Restriction B).
-A `^F` (where `F` is a fexpr type) would be a value that could outlive the fexpr's `D`; the type form is rejected at the type-system level.
+- **Pointers to fexpr-typed slots are forbidden** — Restriction B.
-- **Fexpr-typed values cannot be returned from constructors** (Restriction F).
-A constructor's CREATE output is the standard upward-migration channel; a fexpr-typed CREATE output would migrate the fexpr from the callee's frame to the caller's slot, violating the `D`-ceiling.
+- **Fexpr-typed values cannot be returned from constructors** — Restriction F.
-- **Fexpr-typed values cannot be assigned to writeable parameters of `D`** (Restriction G).
-A CREATE or UPDATE parameter of `D` is `D`'s caller's slot (per the frame-ownership lens, §1.5); writing a fexpr to such a parameter would expose the fexpr to `D`'s caller, violating the `D`-ceiling.
+- **Fexpr-typed values cannot be assigned to writeable parameters of `D`** — Restriction G.
-- **Fexpr-typed values cannot be embedded in long-lived containers** (Restriction C).
-Object fields, record fields, and non-local-slot variant candidates of fexpr type are forbidden, since the container can outlive the fexpr's `D`.
+- **Fexpr-typed values cannot be embedded in long-lived containers** — Restriction C.

+Each restriction names the channel it closes and why the closure is structural rather than analytic; the rationales are stated once, in §8.13.

 **One admitted combination — command references binding fexpr-typed arguments — under the fexpr-tainting discipline of §6.15.** A command reference of the form `{cmd: ..., my_fexpr, ...}` is well-formed when the fexpr-relevance taint of `my_fexpr` is propagated to the resulting command-typed value.
 The taint marks the command-typed value as carrying a `D`-ceiling constraint inherited from the bound fexpr; the value cannot be moved beyond `my_fexpr`'s `D`.
 The fexpr-tainting machinery makes this binding tractable: the ceiling constraint travels through the partial-application boundary on the command-reference value, and the typechecker enforces the constraint at every assignment, store, or move involving the resulting value.